 Gingivitis, tooth infections, and periodontal disease can leave enough of an unpleasant taste in your mouth to disrupt normal taste perception.

-Using prescription medicines typically increases with age.
-Many commonly prescribed medicines have the potential to alter taste perception due either to their own bad taste or the potential to cause a dry mouth.
+Using prescription medications typically increases with age.
+Many commonly prescribed medications have the potential to alter taste perception due either to their own bad taste or the potential to cause a dry mouth.

 Certain protease inhibitors, which are used to treat